Gresham Professor of Commerce

 The Professor of Business at Gresham College, London, gives free educational lectures to the general public.
-The college was founded for this purpose in 1597, when it appointed seven professors; this has since increased to ten and in addition the college now has visiting professors.
-The Mercers' School Memorial Professor of Commerce chair was created in 1985; in 2018 it was renamed the Mercers' School Memorial Professor of Business.
+The college was founded for this purpose in 1597, when it appointed seven professors.

-The Professor of Business is always appointed by the Mercers' School Memorial Trust, which is administered by the Worshipful Company of Mercers.
-One of the early 18th-century professors, John Ward, was the author of a book about the professors, published in 1740.
+The chair was created in 1985, sponsored by the Mercers' School Memorial Trust, administered by the Worshipful Company of Mercers.
+It was originally named the Gresham Professor of Commerce, but in 2018, it was renamed to Gresham Professor of Business.